meet-projects/Y2YL-Labs/Type II/Session 1, Flask Review/README.md

    - Run your code to make sure that it's working in this stage! :)

 3. Create a bunch of secrets.
-   - In your code, create a CONST variable, containing a dictionary, the keys for dictionary are passwords for the secrets, the values are the contents of each secret.
+   - In your code, create a variable, containing a dictionary, the keys for dictionary are passwords for the secrets, the values are the contents of each secret.
 (Have at least 2 secrets)
    - Create a template for the secret presentation page.
 (Make sure you can dynamically insert the secret's contents.)
    - Link the template to the following url: "/password_input".
    - Run your code to make sure that it's working in this stage! :)